Remedies for Sore Throat

 • Red spots on the roof of your mouth

-Your doctor can test you for strep throat using a simple test.
-A swab is used to collect a sample from the back of your throat, then sent to a lab for testing.
-If it is a bacterial infection causing your sore throat, your doctor will prescribe a 10-day course of antibiotics.
-It is important to take the full course of antibiotics even if you start to feel better after only a few days.
+Your doctor can test you for strep throat by swabbing the back of your throat to collect a sample, which is then sent to a lab for testing.
+If a bacterial infection is causing your sore throat, your doctor will prescribe a 10-day course of antibiotics.
+It's important to take the full course of antibiotics even if you start to feel better within a few days.

 Some over-the-counter medications are not recommended for children under certain ages.
 Always check the label.

 Never give aspirin to a child.
-Only acetaminophen should be given to children under 6 months.
-Acetaminophen or ibuprofen are fine for children 6 months or older.
+Only acetaminophen (children's Tylenol) should be given to kids under 6 months.
+For children aged 6 months or older, acetaminophen or ibuprofen are fine.

-Do not give any cough or cold medicine to a child under 4 years of age.
-For children over 4 check with the child’s doctor if the medication is safe and what dosage is appropriate for the child’s size and age.
+Don't give any cough or cold medicine to children under 4 years of age.
+For kids over 4, check with your child’s doctor to see if the medication is safe and what dosage is right for your child’s size and age.

-Seek emergency care if you or your child are having problems breathing or swallowing.
+Seek emergency care if you or your child are: